Heartbroken community mourns family murdered in Newton

 "It could have been anyone's grandmother, anyone's aunt, or uncle, or cousin," said Dan Hurney, who attended the memorial mass.

-Jill D'Amore, 73, her 74-year-old husband Bruno and Jill's 97-year-old mother Lucia Arpino were honored.
+Gilda D'Amore, 73, her 74-year-old husband Bruno and Gilda's 97-year-old mother Lucia Arpino were honored.

 "They were my neighbors and I think that the community is really, really reeling from this," said Faith Justice, the victims' neighbor.